-Option One: Rooting Your Cutting in Water
+Rooting Cuttings in Water

-Option Two: Rooting Your Cutting in Potting Mix
+Rooting Cuttings in Potting Mix

-Use an 8- or 10-inch pot with drainage holes on the bottom.
+Use an 8- or 10-inch pot with drainage holes in the bottom.
 Fill the pot with a sterile, soilless potting mix, such as one made with vermiculite or perlite.
 Strip off the leaves on the bottom third of the cut basil stem.
 Dip the cut end of the stem in a rooting hormone powder; though not absolutely necessary, this can increase how quickly the cutting takes root.
 Use a pencil to poke a hole in the potting mix deep enough for a third of the length of your piece of basil.
-Insert the cut end of the basil stem into the potting mix and tap down the soil around it.
+Insert the cut end of the basil stem into the potting mix, and tap down the soil around it.
 Mist the pot with water to moisten the top few inches of potting medium.
 Place the pot on a sunny east- or west-facing windowsill.
 Repeat the watering once or twice a day, or as necessary to keep the cutting moist.

 Once the roots on your water-rooted basil plant measure approximately 1/2 inch long, or once your potted basil cutting has grown several inches high, it's ready for transplant.
 You can either move your basil into a 1- or 2-gallon pot filled with soilless potting mix, or you can place your basil plant directly in the ground.
 Whatever method you choose, its final home should receive full sun.
 If you place your basil outdoors, only do so after the last frost date in your region to avoid frost injuries to your fragile new basil shrub.